 Filing for Bankruptcy Before Your Divorce: Pros and Cons

 There are several ways that filing for bankruptcy before your divorce can benefit you.
 If you file for bankruptcy first, you and your spouse will only have to pay one filing fee and can share the legal fees of your bankruptcy attorney.
 Filing for bankruptcy first can also make the property division portion of your divorce case simpler.
-In a normal divorce, the court will divide both the assets and the debts.
+In a normal divorce, or divorce with children the court will divide both the assets and the debts.
 If you and your spouse secure a discharge of your unsecured debts, neither one of you will have to pay them after you receive the discharge.
 This means that the court will not need to divide them.

 It is also important to note that if a judge orders your spouse to pay a debt that you share, the court’s order will not impact the creditor.
 Since the creditor is not a party to your divorce, it can go after either you or your spouse to collect payment.
 If you do not obtain a discharge of a debt through bankruptcy, the creditor can seek to collect what is owed regardless of the family court’s orders.
 If it is discharged in a bankruptcy that you and your spouse file before you file for divorce, the creditor may not engage in any further collection activities for that debt against either you or your spouse.